-A1) Owners or operators of industrial sources that emit pollutants to the atmosphere over certain thresholds need to apply for and work with the Wisconsin Department of Natural Resources (DNR) air program to obtain an air permit.
-A permit protects public health and the environment by establishing limits on production or emissions, requiring controls and operating parameters and setting other requirements to assure that owners or operators comply with all applicable state and federal air regulations.
+A1) Owners or operators of industrial sources that emit pollutants to the atmosphere over certain thresholds need to apply for and work with the DNR air program to obtain an air permit.
+A permit protects public health and the environment by establishing limits on production or emissions, requiring controls and operating parameters, and setting other requirements to assure that owners or operators comply with all applicable state and federal air regulations.